Nwaneto/MarthaLibraryManagement/README.md

 4. **Database Migration**

-   The API automatically does a migration on first run to create all authentication related tables and tasks for a smooth run:
+   The API automatically does table creation and migration on first run to create all authentication related tables and tasks for a smooth run:
    Stored procedures for other data related tasks can be found in the Proc.sql file in the solution.
-Run the sql script against your database to enable the embeded functionalities
+Run the sql script against your database to enable the embedded functionalities

 5. **Run the Application**

-   Start the Web API by running the following command:
+   Start the Web API from Visual Studio or by running the following command:

    ```shell
    dotnet run